Royal Mail talks over pay on brink of collapse

 It has said the strikes have cost the company £200m in lost business and in covering striking staff.

-Talks between the company and the Communications Workers Union have been ongoing since the end of last year.
+Talks between the company and the Communications Workers Union (CWU) have been ongoing since the end of last year.

 In the past few days, Sir Brendan Barber, the former head of the TUC and ex-chair of reconciliation service Acas, has been brought in to help facilitate the talks.